 The title of this hour was “Is this the best you can do?
 What’s expected from a marketing manager today?”
 You can click here to go to the page on their website or click below to hear the radio show right here:

 The Inquirer, a UK publication, covered a relaunch I did in the UK in this fascinating article.
 Not only am I described as “marketing, veep” but they also use the colorful term “flogging” in place of “selling” as in “flogging their boxes.”
 They also spoke of the “throbbing margins” we were going to provide with our new distributor.
 The Brits have their own way of describing things, making this a really interesting article.
 Click here to enjoy this classic.

 Secure IT with Eric Green.
 Here’s a podcast interview I did some years ago, while at the Gartner Secure IT gathering in Washington, DC.
 I always enjoyed that conference and pretty much made it every year.
 This interview, kind of wedged in between meetings and presentations, almost literally took place in a hallway, with people walking by us!
 Give it a listen here: You can link to the source here.

-While I subscribe to the old adage that “all press is good press” and can point to 100 examples of people and companies that have benefited from even negative press, I did have this one situation where I had some bad press it wasn’t so funny.
+While I personally subscribe to the old adage that “all press is good press” and can point to 100 examples of people and companies that have benefited from even negative press, I did have this one situation where I had some bad press it wasn’t so funny.

 During the war in Iraq, our product (an internet content filter) was being used to block some web access for the only internet cafe available to the journalists there.
 One evening, I received an email from someone at ABC News and another from the Wall Street Journal.
 Both asked if I knew our product was in use in Baghdad.
 I looked into the situation (with some help from the journalists) and we determined the product was a licensed copy of our product, sold to a user in the United Arab Emirates through a reseller in Egypt.
 We determined it was a legal sale, not in violation of any US law and I reported that back to the journalists.
 This article started a backlash.